bugzilla/bugzilla/docs/en/rst/customizing/extensions.rst

 We maintain a
-`list of available extensions <https://wiki.mozilla.org/Bugzilla:Addons>`_ on our wiki.
+`list of available extensions <https://wiki.mozilla.org/Bugzilla:Addons>`_ written by other people on our wiki.
 You would need to make sure that the extension in question works with your version of Bugzilla.
+Or you can look into :ref:`writing your own extension <writing-extensions>`.